core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Group Creation and Membership ### {#sssec-group-creation}

 This section discusses the creation of different types of groups, as entrusted to a "configuring entity".
-The same configuring entity might be responsible for creating groups of different types, e.g., both CoAP groups and application groups.
+The same configuring entity can be responsible for creating groups of different types, e.g., both CoAP groups and application groups.

 To create a CoAP group, a configuring entity defines an IP multicast address (or hostname) for the group and optionally a UDP port number in case it differs from the default CoAP port number 5683.
 Then, it configures one or more devices as listeners to that IP multicast address, with a CoAP endpoint listening on the CoAP group's associated UDP port.
 These endpoints/devices are the group members.